 TSDF: Describe a moment or occurrence that inspired you.

 TV: I participated in a program in which people bake cookies for the inmates at Donovan Correctional Facility and pray for them during each step of the process.
 I wrote a play, Cookies for Prisoners, that references the program.

 Little did I know that a few years later I’d be working at Playwrights Project as Community Programs Coordinator, a position in which I help administer playwrighting classes at various facilities, including Donovan Correctional Facility.
 In fact, Kathlyn Mead, President and CEO of The San Diego Foundation, joined us at one of our classes there and saw the men’s scripts performed by professional actors.

 The San Diego Foundation Creative Catalyst Program works to grow the creative economy, advance artist careers and strengthen community engagement by increasing opportunities for San Diegans to experience arts and culture.

-To learn more about each project and receive information on how to engage with Thelma and Asian Story Theater as they develop their 2018-2019 Creative Catalyst projects, subscribe to our newsletter – SDF News.
+To learn how to engage with Thelma and other artsts as they develop their 2018-2019 Creative Catalyst project, subscribe to our newsletter – SDF News.